MichaelCurrin/learn-to-code/intro_to_coding.md

 ### Data Science

-- Data Scientists deal with pulling in data
+- Data Scientists deal with pulling in data from a variety of datasources which might be things like customer or sales data, text or CSV files, images, external API data (Google Ad spend, social media mentions) and internal database

 ## Roadmaps